Monkey D. Luffy: Portrayals

 In the original Japanese version of the One Piece anime series and later spin-offs of the franchise, Luffy is voiced by Mayumi Tanaka.
 Tanaka said jokingly that she regrets providing Luffy's voice because she is a mother in real life and Luffy is much younger.
 Asked about her voicing, Tanaka said that she "strives for reality" in scenes where Luffy speaks when he is eating or touching his nose.
 In the OVA Defeat the Pirate Ganzack!, Luffy was voiced by Urara Takano.

 In Odex's English-dubbed VCDs produced by Voiceovers Unlimited, Luffy is voiced by Chuck Powers, the director of said English version.
 In this edition his name is mispronounced as "Luh-fee" (/ˈlʌfiː/).
-The character was voiced by Erica Schroeder in 4Kids Entertainment's English-language dubs of the franchise between 2004–2006.
+The character was voiced by Erica Schroeder in 4Kids Entertainment's English-language dubs of the franchise between 2004 and 2006.
 Following Funimation/Crunchyroll's acquisition of the franchise license in 2007, Colleen Clinkenbeard became the voice of Luffy in all English-language releases.

-In the live action adaptation of One Piece, Luffy is portrayed by Mexican actor Iñaki Godoy, while Colton Osorio plays Luffy as a kid.
+In the live action adaptation of One Piece, Luffy is portrayed by Mexican actor Iñaki Godoy, while Colton Osorio plays Luffy as a child.
 Godoy and Tanaka reprised their roles as Luffy in the Latin American Spanish and Japanese dubs of the adaptation respectively.

 Description

-Luffy is usually recognizable by his straw hat, a gift from "Red-Haired" Shanks.
+Luffy is usually recognizable by his red-ribboned straw hat, a gift from his idol and mentor "Red-Haired" Shanks.
 In his early childhood, he wears a white shirt and blue shorts.
 The character has a scar under his left eye from stabbing himself to demonstrate his courage to Shanks and his crew.
 He later wears a red vest, denim shorts, and sandals, before replacing his vest with a red, unbuttoned sea captain's coat (revealing the X-shaped scar on his chest he received from Akainu), and a yellow sash tied around his waist.
 In an interview, Eiichiro Oda said Luffy's real-world nationality analogue is Brazilian.